Skip to main content

 So, is business interruption insurance worth it?

-How would that store survive if it was unable to trade for months, even years, or cover the cost of temporary premises?
-If the business had the right BI cover in place, it would get help with everything from lost revenue and profit to the costs of finding temporary premises – all of which would leave it much more able to survive the disruption and return to trading as normal once repairs have been completed.1
+If the business had the right BI cover in place, it would receive help with lost revenue and profit.
+It would also cover the costs of finding temporary premises.
+All of which would leave it much more able to survive the disruption and return to trading as normal once repairs have been completed.1

 So, when considering whether BI insurance is worth it, you need to think about the most serious incidents that could affect your business.
 If a fire destroyed your premises, could you carry on trading?
 Would your income be significantly affected?
 What costs might you incur that wouldn’t be covered by your property insurance?
 And how long might it take you to recover?